thenewboston-blockchain/Website/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 To start, you can always check the [open issues](https://github.com/thenewboston-developers/Website/issues) in this repository.
 You can filter issues using the labels and find the ones that suit your domain.
-Mostly, you'll see issues labeled with the coins you'll get, if you fix that particular issue.
+Mostly, you'll see issues labeled with the coins you'll get if you fix that particular issue.
 Earning coins improves your rank on the [leaderboard](https://thenewboston.com/leaderboard/All).

 Before starting, add a comment to let others know that you'll be working on that issue.

-It is strictly advised to **create single PR per issue**.
-In any case where two or more issues have the same root cause, you can club them in a single PR, otherwise refrain from doing so.
+It is strictly advised to **create a single PR per issue**.
+In any case, where two or more issues have the same root cause, you can club them in a single PR, otherwise, refrain from doing so.

 Also, while working make sure you follow these guidelines:
 - [React / JSX Style Guide](https://thenewboston.com/style-guide/react)